 Whether your business is in the retail industry, a restaurant or in the service sector, telephone etiquette is an essential part of any customer service skillset.
 How you and your team communicates to customers and callers over the phone can greatly impact how others view your company and its professionalism.

-1. Answer Right Away
+1. Answer right away

 When the phone rings for your business, it’s important to answer the call as soon as possible.
 Missed calls can mean missed opportunities for your small business.
-Always be close to the phone and if you’re currently occupied with another customer just politely ask the original customer if you can take a quick moment.
+Always be close to the phone, and if you’re currently occupied with another customer, just politely ask the original customer if you can take a quick moment.

-2. Know Who to Transfer the Call To
+2. Know who to transfer the call to

 There is nothing more frustrating for customers to not only get the wrong person over the phone but also to be connected to the wrong department.
 That’s why it’s crucial to know who to reach to ensure that you’re connecting your customers to the right people the first time around.

 Also, stay on the line with the customer if you can.
 Introduce the caller and explain her issue to the next person who will take over the call.
 This helps the caller to avoid repeating the same information.

-3. Practice Makes Perfect
+3. Practice makes perfect

 It doesn’t hurt to practice your greeting before you actually have to answer calls to your business over the phone.
 You can use phone scripts so that everyone can practice the greeting.
 Phone scripts also help provide a consistent message and help as a quick reference.

 During this training or rehearse it’s important you also practice the tone of the voice you are using.
 A good tip is to record yourself and play it back and see if you like the tone you are using and ask another person if they feel the same way.

-4. Politely Ask for Permission to Place a Caller on Hold
+4. Politely ask for permission to place a caller on hold

 Placing a caller on hold without asking can come off impolite and offensive.
 Thus, it’s key to always ask for permission before placing any caller on hold.
 Also, ensure you give a realistic timeframe of when you expect to return to the call.
 If possible, use pleasant hold music so that callers to your business aren’t listening to dead air.

-5. Offer a One Call Resolution
+5. Offer a one-call resolution

 Before ending the conversation, ask if there is anything else you can help the caller with.
 You want to ask this question to ensure that you’re helping the caller in one call, instead of having them call repeatedly to get an issue resolved.

 An important thing to practice is to ensure while on the phone you are focused on the customer and not focused on interrupting the caller.
 Avoid over talking the caller, and don’t allow sidebar discussions to take place with other people at work.

-7. End the Call Properly
+7. End the call properly

 Although you might have answered the question the caller had ask you, it is ever important at the end to make sure if there is anything else you can assist them with.
 By ending your call in that manner it will further show you are more than willing to ensure they will have all their questions or concerned answered.